friendlyarm/sd-fuse_rk3566/README.md

 * Enabling Swap becomes more convenient

 ### Build your own SD-to-eMMC Image
-*Note: Here we use debian-bookworm system as an example*
+*Note: Here we use debian-trixie system as an example*
-Clone this repository locally, then download and uncompress the [pre-built images](http://112.124.9.243/dvdfiles/rk3566/images-for-eflasher), here you need to download the debian-bookworm and eflasher [pre-built images](http://112.124.9.243/dvdfiles/rk3566/images-for-eflasher):
+Clone this repository locally, then download and uncompress the [pre-built images](http://112.124.9.243/dvdfiles/rk3566/images-for-eflasher), here you need to download the debian-trixie and eflasher [pre-built images](http://112.124.9.243/dvdfiles/rk3566/images-for-eflasher):
 ```
 git clone https://github.com/friendlyarm/sd-fuse_rk3566 -b kernel-6.1.y --single-branch sd-fuse_rk3566-kernel6.1
 cd sd-fuse_rk3566-kernel6.1